-ENGINE SHUT-DOWN WILL RESULT IN THE LOSS OF SUCTION TO VACUUM DRIVEN GYRO INSTRUMENT.
+ENGINE SHUTDOWN WILL RESULT IN THE LOSS OF SUCTION TO VACUUM DRIVEN GYRO INSTRUMENT.

-For a power off landing establish the best glide speed, which should not be less than 75 knots IAS.
+For a power off landing establish the best glide speed, which should be not less than 75 knots IAS.

 3.7.2.7 SMOKE OR FUMES IN-FLIGHT